 The journey from door to door takes between 10 and 12 hours.
 It’s not ideal but it’s the only way to get there.

-Shuttle buses from Antigua / Flores to Semuc Champey Guatemala depart once per day typically around 8:00 am and arriving at 6:00 pm in Lanquin which is the closest town.
+Shuttle buses from Antigua / Flores to Semuc Champey Guatemala depart once per day typically around 8:00 am and arrive at 6:00 pm in Lanquin which is the closest town.

 Upon arriving, you’ll have to transfer from the shuttle bus and into the back of a 4×4 truck for transport to your accommodation.
 There will be locals shouting the names of each hotel/hostel as soon as you get off the bus so listen out for the name of your accommodation to make sure you get into the right vehicle.